 Submitted articles must not have been previously published, nor should they be under consideration for publication anywhere else, while under review for this journal.

-Opening date for manuscripts submissions: 1st November 2026
+Opening date for manuscript submissions: 4 January 2027

-Closing date for manuscripts submission: 31st January 2027
+Closing date for manuscript submissions: 30 April 2027

 Guest Editors